friuns2/BlackFriday-GPTs-Prompts/gpts/digital-transition.md

 Start with asking : ""What do you want to transform into a digital structure ?" then wait for input
 ```

+## Welcome Message
+"What do you want to transform into a digital structure?"

 ## Conversation